DBraun/ChucKDesigner/README.md

 [Downloading ChucK](https://chuck.stanford.edu/release/) is optional but highly encouraged!
 Use miniAudicle and the examples that come with the installation to learn ChucK.
 More educational resources are available from the [ChucK homepage](https://chuck.stanford.edu/).
 ChucKDesigner is very similar to [Chunity](https://chuck.stanford.edu/chunity/) (the integration of ChucK with Unity), so you are also encouraged to learn about Chunity!

-### Python

-Install Python 3.9.
-It is necessary because ChucKDesigner uses the new Custom Operator API for communicating between C++ and Python.

 ### Windows

 Download and unzip the latest Windows [release](https://github.com/DBraun/ChucKDesigner/releases).
 Copy the latest `.dll` files to this project's `Plugins` folder or `%USERPROFILE%/Documents/Derivative/Plugins`.